Puffin Photography Workshop

 Drinks and a packed lunch.

-We will be running workshops throughout June and July to cater for the extra demand as workshops could be held during 2020 due to Covid restrictions.
-The booking system for the boat crossings and island landing tickets changed in April to an online booking system.
+Our 2023 workshops have now completed and we will again be running workshops throughout June and July in 2024 to experience the wonderful event of puffins visiting the island.
+The booking system for the boat crossings and island landing tickets changed in 2021 to an online booking system.

 Please visit the following website to check if there is any availability with the boat crossing company and then complete the workshop enquiry form.